elirenato/secure-api-spring/customer-service/README.md

 - `src/test/resources`: Library test resources.

 Other directories:
-- `src/main/jenkins`: The Jenkins and Docker file that are used to set up the pipeline to build and deploy the application to a self-hosted env (EC2).
 - `src/main/kubernetes`: A Kubernetes deployment and service configuration to deploy this project in a Kubernetes.
 - `docs`: A Postman collection with sample requests to the endpoints of this project.